 To get a very vanilla taste to these cupcakes, I use vanilla bean seeds.
 People do a lot of interesting things with vanilla beans.
-Besides steeping it in milk and cream when making vanilla ice cream, you can make your own vanilla extract, put it in your vacuum bag to freshen up your “environment”, or add it to baked and seasoned dishes, like in this recipe.
+Besides steeping it in milk and cream when making vanilla ice cream, you can make your own vanilla extract, put it in your vacuum bag to freshen up your “environment”, or add it to baked and seasoned dishes, as I’ve done here with this vanilla cupcake recipe.
 I also added vanilla beans to the buttercream frosting on these cupcakes in the photo above.

 My original inspiration to give coconut flour a try for donuts & cupcakes, came from this post.
 And here’s a video on how to scrape the vanilla seeds from a vanilla bean.